Multi-Functional Chirp Signalling for Next-Generation Multi-Carrier Wireless Networks: Communications, Sensing and ISAC Perspectives: Chirp-aided Communications

 In both 4G LTE and 5G NR, ZC sequences form the basis of downlink synchronization signals, as detailed in 3GPP TS 36.211 and 3GPP TS 38.211.
 The sharp autocorrelation peak inherent in ZC sequences enables precise timing acquisition, which is crucial for establishing and maintaining reliable communication links.
 The Demodulation Reference Signals in LTE and NR also employ ZC-based sequences by leveraging their constant amplitude property for accurate channel impulse response estimation.
 Furthermore, in 5G NR, ZC sequences are employed as preamble sequences in the Physical Random Access Channel by exploiting their low cross-correlation.

-That said, a comprehensive understanding of the ambiguity properties of ZC sequences is missing.
+That said, a comprehensive understanding of the ambiguity properties of ZC sequences is missing\footnote{{It is noted that there are two typical types of ambiguity function: 1) Periodic ambiguity function; and 2) Aperiodic ambiguity function.
+While the behaviour of the periodic ambiguity function of CAZAC sequences is well understood, this is not so for the aperiodic ambiguity function.
+This is mainly due to the paucity of analytical tools that can effectively deal with the calculation of aperiodic correlation (or ambiguity) values over incomplete periods of time- and/or Doppler-shifts.}}.
 Excellent ambiguity properties are required for supporting integrated sensing, localization, and communications in dynamic environments.
 However, due to their limited set size constrained by their unique features, ZC sequences alone may not be able to support efficient random access in massive machine-type communication systems.
 Therefore, it would be interesting to explore specifically structured supersets as an alternative to ZC sequences.